Heavenly elliptic curves over quadratic fields: New finiteness results

-\begin{theorem} Suppose $Y/K$ is a nonsingular affine curve and $X/K$ is a nonsingular projective completion of $Y$.
+It is well-known that when sufficiently many points ``at infinity'' are removed from a complete projective curve, the open subset that remains admits only finitely many $S$-integral points.
+More precisely: \begin{theorem} Suppose $Y/K$ is a nonsingular affine curve and $X/K$ is a nonsingular projective completion of $Y$.
 Let $S$ be a finite set of places of $K$ which includes all the infinite places, and let $d \geq 1$ be fixed.
-If $\sharp(X-Y) > 2d$, then for any finite extension $K'/K$, the set $\mathcal{I}_{S,d}(Y; K')$ is finite. \end{theorem}

-By $X-Y$, we mean the set of $\overline{K}$-rational points, $X(\overline{K})-Y(\overline{K})$.
-In case $d = 1$, this theorem is due to Siegel \cite{Siegel:1929, Fuchs:2014}.
+If $\sharp(X(\overline{K})-Y(\overline{K})) > 2d$, then for any finite extension $K'/K$, the set $\mathcal{I}_{S,d}(Y; K')$ is finite. \end{theorem} In case $d = 1$, this theorem is due to Siegel \cite{Siegel:1929, Fuchs:2014}.
 For general $d$ the result is due to Levin \cite{Levin:2016, Levin:2009}, generalizing earlier work of Corvaja and Zannier in the case $d = 2$ \cite[Cor.~1]{Corvaja-Zannier:2004}.
 In fact, Levin demonstrates a necessary and sufficient condition for the set $\mathcal{I}_{S,d}(Y; K')$ to be infinite: the existence of an open subset $Y' \subseteq Y$ and a finite morphism $Y' \to \mathbb{G}_m$ of degree at most $d$.
-Since no such morphism can exist if $\sharp (X - Y) > 2d$, Theorem \ref{thm:Levin} follows.
+Since no such morphism can exist if $\sharp (X(\overline{K}) - Y(\overline{K})) > 2d$, Theorem \ref{thm:Levin} follows.

-For any rational prime $\ell$, let $Y_1(\ell)/\QQ$ be the affine modular curve which parametrizes isomorphism classes of pairs $(E, P)$, where $E$ is an elliptic curve and $P \in E[\ell]$.
+For any $\ell$, let $Y_1(\ell)/\QQ$ be the affine modular curve which parametrizes isomorphism classes of pairs $(E, P)$, where $E$ is an elliptic curve and $P \in E[\ell]$.
 Let $X_1(\ell)$ be the standard compactification of $Y_1(\ell)$.
 We have the following consequence of Theorem \ref{thm:Levin}.

 \begin{corollary} Suppose $K$ is a number field and $d \geq 2$.
 Set $S_0 := \{\ell, \infty \} \subseteq M_\QQ$ and $S := S_0 \times_\QQ K$.
 If $\ell - 1 > 2d$, then $\sharp \mathcal{I}_{S,d}(Y_1(\ell); K) < \infty$. \end{corollary}